w3f/polkadot-wiki/docs/learn-faq.md

 There are a few ways to estimate the minimum stake.

-One way, can be to navigate
+One way can be to navigate
 to the [Polkadot Apps](https://polkadot.js.org/apps) and click on the Staking tab.
 Scroll all the way down to the bottom and look at the stake backing the validator at the end of the list.
 That's roughly the minimum stake required